adptCode/Inprocode_frontend/README.md

 ## Configure environment variables:

-Create an environment.ts file in the src/environments directory and add your Mapbox token details: export const environment = {
+Create an environment.ts file in the src/environments(create the folder!) directory and add your Mapbox token details: export const environment = {
   production: false,
   mapboxToken: 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx',